Azure/azure-functions-templates/Documentation/httpTrigger.md

 A WebHook trigger is an HTTP trigger that has the following features designed for WebHooks:

 * For specific WebHook providers (currently GitHub and Slack are supported), the Functions runtime validates the provider's signature.
-* For Node.js functions, the Functions runtime provides the request body instead of the request object.
+* For JavaScript functions, the Functions runtime provides the request body instead of the request object.
 There is no special handling for C# functions, because you control what is provided by specifying the parameter type.
 If you specify `HttpRequestMessage` you get the request object.
 If you specify a POCO type, the Functions runtime tries to parse a JSON object in the body of the request to populate the object properties.
 * To trigger a WebHook function the HTTP request must include an API key.
 For non-WebHook HTTP triggers,  this requirement is optional.

 For information about how to set up a GitHub WebHook, see [GitHub Developer - Creating WebHooks](http://go.microsoft.com/fwlink/?LinkID=761099&clcid=0x409).